 We have used the LinkedIn API solely for testing and checking feasibility, but we are planning to use this API for a new project currently under development.

 Another great platform and API is Spotify.
 Spotify is something you might want to integrate when the app is related to music or entertainment.
 It allows the users to download their favorite music, even offline.
-We are currently developing an app that will use the Spotify API and will update the URL once the app is published on AppStore.
+We are currently developing a mobile app that will use the Spotify API and will update the URL once the app is published on AppStore.

 We never got a chance or request to work on this API, but technically this is feasible.
 We are confident that we can integrate it, if required.